MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-admin-diagnostics-troubleshooting.md

 1. Open a Command Window with **“Run as Administrator”**.

 1. Set the appropriate public IP where `<ip_address>` is the public IP address of the machine.
-[Learn more about this script](deployr-admin-diagnostics-troubleshooting.md#landing-page-cannot-be-reached).
    ```
    cd $DEPLOYR_HOME\deployr\tools\
    setWebContext -ip <ip_address>